Physiotherapy Internship in Ghana

-Our physiotherapy internship gives you unparalleled back door access to working with some of Ghana's top clinical and elite sports therapy professionals.
-During your placement you will have the opportunity to work in a combination of community clinics and sports physiotherapy, putting your training into practice with guidence and support of fully qualified professionals.
+Our physiotherapy internship gives you unparalleled access to working with some of Ghana's top clinical and elite sports therapy professionals.
+During your placement, you will have the opportunity to work in a combination of community clinics and sports physiotherapy, putting your training into practice with guidance and support of fully qualified professionals.

-Your time will be split approximately 60% clinical work in a friendly local community close to the capital Accra and 40% elite sports physio with some of Ghana's top footballers, working in association with the Ghana Football Association.
+Your time will be split approximately between clinical work in a friendly local community close to the capital Accra, and working as a sports physio with some of Ghana's top footballers from both the Ghana Premier League and lower divisions, working in association with the Ghana Football Association.